goran1010/TotallyNotTwitter-FrontEnd/README.md

 # Totally Not Twitter

-Front-end for my Totally Not Twitter app built with React and Tailwind.
+Front-end for Totally Not Twitter app built with React and Tailwind.

 A very simple project with session based auth using Passport, ability to customize your Profile, add and follow people and like and comment on posts.